saatwikchatkara/usf-problem-/README.md

 Objective: Select the combination of projects that yields the maximum possible impact without exceeding the budget.
 As the number of projects grows, the number of possible combinations becomes too large for classical computers to check exhaustively.

-#The Quantum Approach: VQE from Scratch
+# ---The Quantum Approach: VQE from Scratch ---
 This project uses the Variational Quantum Eigensolver (VQE), a hybrid quantum-classical algorithm well-suited for near-term quantum devices.
 Instead of using pre-built libraries, this implementation demonstrates the fundamental steps from the ground up.

 #Key Features